TOAST-DOCS/Gamebase/en/oper-app.md

 >  <font color="red">[Caution] </font>
 >  When **both Update Required and Under Maintenance are set at the same time** , the service status becomes 'Update Required'.
 >  If you don't want to show the Update Required pop-up to user during maintenance, the service status should be changed to 'Update Required' after maintenance is completed.
+>  <font color="orange">[Note] </font>
+> Click the Update button to be redirected to each store address configured in the URL menu.
+> For example, if the client is set to App store and there is a setting related to App store in the Installation URL menu, the user is redirected to that address.
+If there is no setting configured in the Installation URL menu, the user is redirected to a common URL.

 - <font color="white" style="background-color:#CCCCCC">Close</font>: Service unavailable. <br/> To be selected for a version of closed service.<br />Gamebase provides the default pop-up as below.

 > [Note]
-> Setting Message for Service Status.
+> Configure messages to be displayed according to service status
-> For **Update Recommended (In Service)**, **Update Required** , and **Service Closed** , messages can be set in multiple languages.
+> If the status is **Update Recommended (In service)**, **Update Required**, or **Exit**, you can set the message to be exposed to users in multiple languages.
+> If you select the service status, default messages are provided according to the language settings configured for the app, and if you want, more languages can be added or change the default message text.
+> If there are already settings for each language, those settings are used regardless of the app's language settings.
-> When a service status is selected, default messages are provided in five languages (Korean, English, Japanese, Chinese Simplified, and Chinese Traditional), and you can add a language or change messages.
+> If there is no information in the app's language settings, the default messages are provided in 5 languages (Korean, English, Japanese, Simplified Chinese, and Traditional Chinese).
+These languages can be added or the text of the default message can be changed.
 > ![gamebase_app_18_201812_en](https://static.toastoven.net/prod_gamebase/gamebase_app_18_201812_en.png)

 #### (4) Server URL